Class IntStreamSubject

 isInOrder

-Fails if the subject is not ordered, according to the given comparator.
+Checks that the actual stream is ordered, according to the given comparator.
 Ordered means that each element in the stream is greater than or equal to the element that preceded it.- Throws:

 - if any pair of elements is not mutually Comparable